-Interesting the people we meet, always reflections of ourselves.
+Interesting the people we meet, are always reflections of ourselves.
 Either where we have been, where we are, or where we are going.

 These reflections are agents of transformation, helping us to see the truth of who we are and what we are capable of, so we may transcend beyond our perceived limitations.

 Years ago, I met a lovely lady.
-Our sons had hit it off at kindy and it was heartening for both us mums to know they’d made buddies.
+Our sons had hit it off at kindy and it was heartening for both of us mums to know they’d made buddies.

 Her son was robust and lively, a happy whirlwind.
 Exactly what my son needed for he was reserved and cautious.

 I worried he’d get trampled in the playground if he didn’t learn how to assert himself better.
 In reply, the universe sent him his friendly opposite, to strengthen him.

 Over weeks, and months, the boy’s mum and I got to know each other, and I learnt she was a committed atheist.